-Many DVDs and Blu-ray Discs come with UltraViolet rights includes.
-You buy the physical disc and then go to a website where you sign in to your UltraViolet account (or to a retailer account linked to your UltraViolet account) and enter a redemption code to add the movie to your UltraViolet Library.
-(You don't get an additional discrete media right to use later, since in effect you've already used it.)
+Many DVDs and Blu-ray Discs come with UltraViolet rights included.
+You buy the physical disc then go to a website where you enter a redemption code, sign in to an UltraViolet retailer account, and add the movie to your UltraViolet Library.

 Look for an insert inside the disc package, go to the indicated website, sign in if needed, and then enter the code from the insert.
 In some cases you can simply scan a QR barcode to go directly to the redemption web page with the code entered for you.

 The UltraViolet right bundled with a disc may not match the resolution of the disc.
 That is, you might get an HD UltraViolet right with a Blu-ray disc or you might only get an SD UltraViolet rights with a Blu-ray disc.
 You usually get an SD UltraViolet right with DVD, but you might get an HD UltraViolet right.
 If the code redemption page doesn't indicate the resolution then the only way to tell is to enter the code, then check your Library to see what the resolution is.
 (Or try a Web search to see if someone has posted the details.)